lucascr91/word2tex/README.md

 bash master.sh references.docx main.docx DEST
 ```

 Where `DEST` is the name of the target directory where **Word2Tex** will create two files.
-One file, named `main.tex`, is TEX file tjat contains the text body, the other file, `references.bib` is the bibtex file.
+One file, named `main.tex`, is TEX file that contains the text body, the other file, `references.bib` is the bibtex file.
 After the creation of the TEX files you can navigate to DEST folder and generate a PDF using:

 ```bash
 latex main.tex